 - strengthening each intern’s identity as a therapist and expanding the capacity to use their unique strengths, experiences and identities as a psychologist, and

-- developing cultural competence (attitudes, skills and knowledge) related to LGB, trans and gender non-binary, queer, consensual non-monogamy and kink/BDSM.
+- developing cultural competence (attitudes, skills and knowledge) related to LGB, trans and gender non-binary, queer, consensual non-monogamy & kink/BDSM as well as sex workers.

 Please consult the Training Handbook for more information about the training schedule and trainee benefits at LifeWorks Psychotherapy Center.